raspberrypilearning/explorer-hat-buggy/worksheet.md

 1. Once you are connected to the Raspberry Pi via the VNC, you should see the usual Raspberry Pi desktop in a window on your computer.

-1. Open up Python 3 from the Programming menu
+1. Open up **Python 3** from the **Programming** menu:

     ![Open Python 3](images/python3-app-menu.png)

-1. Begin your code by importing the Explorer HAT library and the sleep function from the time library
+1. Begin your code by importing the Explorer HAT library and the sleep function from the time library:

     ```python
     import explorerhat
     from time import sleep
     ```

-1. Underneath that, add some test code to make the buggy move forwards for two seconds
+1. Underneath that, add some test code to make the buggy move forwards for two seconds:

     ```python
     explorerhat.motor.one.forward(100)